taocpp/PEGTL/doc/Actions-and-States.md

 ## Troubleshooting

-As the compiler auto-detects the presence of an *suitable* `apply` or `apply0` method, it will simply think that there is no action to apply when the signature is incorrect.
+As the compiler auto-detects the presence of a *suitable* `apply` or `apply0` method, it will simply think that there is no action to apply when the signature is incorrect.
 In this case, the code will compile but silently fail to call `apply` or `apply0`.
 If you think that this is the case, you can turn this silent failure to call the method into a compile-time error.
-Simply derive your specialisation from `require_apply` or `require_apply0`, respectively.
+Simply derive your specialisation from `require_apply` or `require_apply0`, respectively:
-Example:

 ```c++
 template<>